van001/lesscode-fp/README.md

 ![Lego Kids](lego-kid.jpeg) [Functional Thinking](https://github.com/van001/lesscode), when I started this journey few months back, my goal was simple -

-- To deeply understand the motivation and concepts behind the functional programming, without being caught in the programming lanugage nuances, syntax or even nomenclature.
+- Seek deep understanding of motivation and concepts behind the functional programming, without being caught in the programming lanugage nuances, syntax or even nomenclature.

-- To apply the learned knowledge and solve the real-world problems - APIs, IOs etc
+- Apply the learned knowledge to solve the real-world problems - APIs, IOs etc

 # Overview